Qinlab502/deept2/README.md

 ```
 We also provide the corresponding canonical prediction results in ```bash ./example_output``` for your reference.
 ## Dataset and model
 We provide the datasets and the trained DeepT2 models here for those interested in reproducing our paper.
 The datasets used in this study are stored in ```bash ./datasets/```.
-The trained LMDisorder models can be found under ```bash./model/```.
+The trained DeepT2 models can be found under ```bash./model/```.

 ## Citation and contact
 Citation: